Sigma Canis Majoris: Properties

 Sigma Canis Majoris was noted as a likely variable star in a list of bright southern stars studied at the Cape Observatory.
 The variability was confirmed in 1963, and it was formally catalogued as a variable star.
 It is classified as an irregular variable star and its brightness varies from magnitude +3.43 to +3.51.
 The magnetic field of this star has a strength below 1 G. It is suspected of being a member of the Collinder 121 stellar association of co-moving stars, but this is disputed.

-Sigma Canis Majoris is listed as a potential type II supernova.
-Instruments are capable of measuring the pre-supernova neutrino flux could act as an alert that the supernova explosion was starting.
+Sigma Canis Majoris is listed as a potential type II supernova progenitor.
+Instruments are capable of measuring the pre-supernova neutrino flux that could act as an alert that the supernova explosion was starting.